JackAILab/ConsistentID/README.md

 ```

 ## 🧪 Usage
 Ensure that the workspace is the root directory of the project.
+Then, run [convert_weights.py](https://github.com/JackAILab/ConsistentID/blob/main/evaluation/convert_weights.py) to save the weights efficiently.

 ### Infer
 ```setup